Product Management in the Growing Blockchain Industry

 Technology of the product

 The importance of a product manager is even greater for Blockchain products than for traditional products.
-Demand for Blockchain based jobs grew by 2000% from 2017 to 2020 -- growing nearly 3X greater compared to the next largest industry grower -- AI.
-Demand for product management positions in the Blockchain industry has grown at a similar rate, if not greater.
+Demand for Blockchain based jobs grew by 2000% from 2017 to 2020 -- growing nearly 3X greater compared to the next largest industry grower -- AI. in the Blockchain industry has grown at a similar rate, if not greater.

 Blockchain based jobs outgrow machine learning jobs by nearly three times in the past 2 years.